MartinNde/MartinN_1/README.md

 Meaning that is anything goes wrong with the dataset, the original version will still be in tact.

-The process of collecting the dataset from MongoDB is represented in the screenshot below:
-The dataset is in a CSV file.
+The process of collecting the dataset from MongoDB is represented in the screenshot below, The dataset is in a CSV file.
 This is first imported and MongoClient is imported from pymongo.

 ![image](https://user-images.githubusercontent.com/117248670/199480259-84510caf-e653-48f4-b5c1-7063581b8f9b.png)